 Measuring clicks and reads and shares only gets you so far, those are outputs, you need to know the outcome – it’s the “So what happened as a result of you publishing all of this content in your safety campaign?
 Did accident rates go down?” type of questions.

-We are surrounded by data in our organisations, as IC pros we need to determine what insight we are gathering and what we intend to do with it.
+We are surrounded by data in our organizations, as IC pros we need to determine what insight we are gathering and what we intend to do with it.

 Simply measuring something because you can doesn’t mean that you should.